 For the non super-competitive visitors, there are small lakeside huts run by the local municipality.
 You can rent these by the day and lie on the deck in the sun or use them to go swimming from.

 To get a true perspective of the Banyoles lake you should definitely consider a lake cruise.
-Alternatively you can enjoy traditional food and a refreshing clara (beer with lemon), lakeside at La Carpa Restaurant.
+Alternatively, you can enjoy traditional food and a refreshing copa de clara (glass of beer with lemon), lakeside at La Carpa Restaurant.

 4. Sant Pere De Rodes